shahramjoon/MachineLearning/machineLearningProject.md

 ##Synopsis

 In this report, we try to create a predictive model to recognize the quality of Weight LIfting Exercises has done by participants in the study.
 We are using random forest modeling with 3 folden cross validation for our modeling.

-Study and Data is done by
+The Study and Data is done by:

 Loveless, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.